Transportation Engineering

 Traffic impacts

-A four-month full road closure is needed on N Knights Bridge Road at the bridge site to pave the deck and perform bridge repairs.
-The closure is anticipated to start in late May through late September 2025.
+A four-month full road closure will start June 16 to pave the deck and perform bridge repairs.
+The closure is scheduled through October 2025.
 When construction can occur with traffic, single-lane closures will guide travelers through the work zone.

 Knights Bridge Park closure